61850security/S-GoSV/README.md

 # S-GoSV

 # Update Status
-We are in the process of updating the current S-GoSV-part-2 framework with addtional security mechanisms and document the frameowrk as journal paper.
+We are in the process of updating the current S-GoSV-part-2 framework with addtional security mechanisms and document the updated framework as journal paper.
-We hope to release update S-GoSV-part-2 frameork sometime during 2021.
+We hope to release update S-GoSV-part-2 framework sometime during 2021.

 # Instructions for running S-GoSV with AEAD varients: